elephantscale/elastic-labs/elasticsearch/install.md

 Lab Goals:

 * Install Elasticsearch and verify its operation
-* Prepare to use this install for all subsequent labs
+* Prepare to use this installation instructions for all subsequent labs

 ### STEP 1: Login to the server